Quartet (Ultravox album): Background

 After three albums produced by Conny Plank, Ultravox dropped their longtime producer, feeling they needed the excitement to work with another producer on their next.
 They asked George Martin, most notable for his work with The Beatles, to produce the album.
 Martin chose to take the job as producer because his daughter was an Ultravox fan.
 He said in 1983 in the Monument video: "They are without a doubt the most musical group I have come across in recent years."
-The album was recorded Martin's AIR Studios in London from June to July 1982, then in AIR Studios in Montserrat from July to August 1982.
+The album was recorded at Martin's AIR Studios in London from June to July 1982, then in AIR Studios in Montserrat from July to August 1982.

 The band had already decided that they didn't want to write the songs in the studio like they did with their previous album Rage in Eden so they developed a pattern whereby they went into a rehearsal studio for three weeks and put down ideas.
 Then they took a week off and listened to the cassettes and pulled out the best bits and thought about lyrics.
 They did that for three months and found that they had no shortage of ideas, although fitting them together was often a problem as they kept having to cut out bits they liked.
 At the end of that time there were eight complete songs.
 One of the basic philosophies of the band has been that constant change and development was important to their music, which prompted them to start thinking about a new producer.
 When George Martin's name was suggested, they all agreed that it was such an unusual choice that he was the man for the job.

 The choice of George Martin to produce the album was criticised by some as overly safe and conservative, and the band members later expressed similar feelings about the collaboration: Midge Ure said that Martin was a pleasure to work with but that Quartet was perhaps too polished, cutting out all the rough edges from the band's sound.
 Warren Cann expressed similar mixed feelings about the experience of working with Martin.
 Billy Currie acknowledged that Martin had some influence on their arrangements, but concurred that there was a safeness to it all.
 George's son, Giles, noted in 2018 that George's hearing loss (which was then "an industry secret") impeded his ability to contribute to the album, citing an anecdote where he asked his father about how production was progressing, only for the elder Martin to answer "Two boiled eggs," having misheard Giles' remark as an inquiry into what he had eaten for lunch.

 The cover artwork was designed by Peter Saville.

 The Monument Tour became the largest tour Ultravox undertook.
 The tour began in November 1982 and ended in May 1983 with shows in Europe, United States, Canada and Japan.
 The support band were Messengers who also sang backing vocals with Ultravox.